Aman-1704/Employee_Review_System/README.md

     npm start || nodemon index.js
 </p>

-<p>If you want to make an employee as admin then use the secret key : ERS.<p>
+<p>If you want to make an employee as admin then use the secret key : EJS.<p>
 <h2>Folder Structure</h2>

 <pre>Employee Review System